Are you ready to learn some stuff? It’s May 11th and here’s what happened Today in Rock History!

 The hits keep on coming as the three disc soundtrack, Woodstock: Music from the Original Soundtrack and More, featuring performances from the 1969 Woodstock festival, was released in 1970.

-It’s Christoph Schneider of Rammstein’s birthday today
+It’s Butch Trucks of The Allman Brothers Band and Christoph Schneider of Rammstein’s birthday today

 In 2000, Napster, the music sharing website, won the Webby award for best music site.
+After multiple lawsuits, it would cease operations a year later.

 In 2011, a vintage rock t-shirt sold at auction for $10,000, considered the largest sum ever paid for a vintage t-shirt.
 The shirt, a 1979 Led Zeppelin tee, when the purchased finalized on eBay, was considered the rarest and most expensive vintage tee in the world.

-And finally in 2001, Oasis, The Black Crowes, and Spacehog embark on their “The Tour of Brotherly Love” in Las Vegas.
+And finally in 2001, Oasis, The Black Crowes, and Spacehog embarked on their “The Tour of Brotherly Love” in Las Vegas.
 The tour got it’s name as a way to recognize the three pairs of brothers from each band on the line-up: Noel and Liam Gallagher (Oasis), Chris and Rich Robinson (Black Crowes) and Royston and Antony Langdon (Spacehog).

 This has been Today in Rock History!
 Keep on Rocking, keep on Rolling!
 Check back tomorrow for your next rock history lesson!